comet-dot-photos/comet-dot-photos/README.md

 ### Step 1: Selecting the Datasets

 Comet.Photos can search for images taken by any of the three conventional cameras onboard Rosetta.
 By default, searches include the Narrow Angle Camera (NAC), Wide Angle Camera (WAC), and Navigation Camera (NAVCAM).
-Using the **Choose Datasets** menu in the control panel on the right, users can restrict the search to one or more datasets.
+Using the **Choose Datasets** menu in the control panel, users can restrict the search to one or more datasets.

 ### Step 2: Finding the Region of Interest